Mr. Fantasy: Different mixes and recordings

-Reception
+Reception and legacy

-A review in the Apr 27, 1968 edition of Rolling Stone called the album "one of the best from any contemporary group".
+A review in the 27 April 1968 edition of Rolling Stone called the album "one of the best from any contemporary group".
 The reviewer felt that Steve Winwood's voice had "matured, acquired new depth and new reaches, a more individual feeling and a greater range in both style and tones", and considered that "the strongest points of this album are where the elements of Traffic's 'comprehensible far-out' and Winwood's great R&B style are combined", but deemed Mason's contributions to be good enough in their own right.

-It was voted number 517 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

-Legacy

-Allmusic's retrospective review is positive, calling Traffic's music "eclectic, combining their background in British pop with a taste for the comic and dance hall styles of Sgt.
+AllMusic's retrospective review is positive, calling Traffic's music "eclectic, combining their background in British pop with a taste for the comic and dance hall styles of Sgt.
 Pepper, Indian music, and blues-rock jamming".

-In 1999 the album was added to the Grammy Hall of Fame.
+In 1999, the album was added to the Grammy Hall of Fame.
+It was also ranked 517 in Colin Larkin's All Time Top 1000 Albums 3rd Edition in 2000.